srinandini8/GUI-based-calculator-to-perform-simple-and-scientific-operations/README.md

+## 2nd way program
-## In this program, the user inputs two numbers in the fields and selects the desired operation from the dropdown menu.
+In this program, the user inputs two numbers in the fields and selects the desired operation from the dropdown menu.
 When the "Evaluate" button is pressed, the selected operation is evaluated using the corresponding function and the result is displayed in the output field.

+# 3rd way program
+This program uses tkinter to create a GUI for a simple calculator that performs basic arithmetic operations.
+The user can choose the desired operation by entering a number (1, 2, 3, or 4) in the "Operator" field.
+The calculate function evaluates the expression and displays the result in a label.